raphyduck/media_librarian/README.md

     * Subscribe to series and/or authors, and search for new books/ebooks

 * Torrent search:
-    * Discriminate torrents results for spinoffs (for example NCIS and NCIS New Orleans)
     * Distinguish season pack and download if season episode not found and replace existing season with it

 * Library: